f5vmr/SVXLink-Dash-V2/README.md

 <p>4.
 Metar Configurator.
 This is fairly easy to modify, but again look for the man page for ModuleMetarInfo.</p>
 <p>5.
 NodeInfo Configurator.
 This is the file required for the proper operation of the SvxReflector if it is associated with your device. because it is a .json file, different editing techniques are required.</p>
 <p> In each case, the 'save' button action restarts the svxlink service, so there is no need to restart svxlink manually.</p>
-However if at any time there appears to be a 'stall' in the operation of your node or repeater, then the POWER menu can be used to restart the service, restart the raspberry completely, or even shutdown the device.</p>
+<p>However if at any time there appears to be a 'stall' in the operation of your node or repeater, then the POWER menu can be used to restart the service, restart the raspberry completely, or even shutdown the device.</p>

-<p>On the DTMF menu you will see a dtmf Keypad arrangement.
-This needs more work and editing of that page.
-Whatch for further development.</p>
+<p>In the case of the amixer configurator, the changes will be immediately applied and viewed without restarting svxlink</p>
 <p>Below the footer menu you will see a dtmf control facility.
-The D buttons are not yet programmed, and will need to correspond with the Macros in svxlink.conf so you will need to self-edit the dtmf.php file in your dashboard configuration and the macros in svxlink.conf.</p>
+The D buttons are not yet programmed, and will need to correspond with the Macros in svxlink.conf so you will need to self-edit the macros in svxlink.conf.</p>
 <p>I will eventually examine the possibility of making improvements and additions in the future.</p>